lloydwatkin/urlToLink/README.md

 Assuming that you have already inserted jquery.js and jquery.urlToLink.js in your code and that `$` is your jQuery object reference.

-Simple usage:
+Simple usage:<br />
 `$('p').urlToLink();`

-Changing the parameters:
+Changing the parameters:<br />
 `$('p').urlToLink({target:'_blank'});`

-You can change the default parameters by calling `$.fn.urlToLink.defaults` anywhere in your script and passing an array to it.
+You can change the default parameters by calling `$.fn.urlToLink.defaults` anywhere in your script and passing an array to it. <br />
-Example:
+Example:<br />
 `$.fn.urlToLink.defaults = { target:'_blank'}`